-In this example, we use the STACK optical solver and FDTD to characterize a cylindrical micro-LED and extract the emitted power and radiation pattern.
+In this example, we simulate a micro-LED.
+The self-consistently coupled CHARGE and MQW solvers are used to calculate the \(I-V\) response, spontaneous emission power spectrum, and quantum efficiency.
+The STACK and FDTD are used to characterize and extract the emitted power and radiation pattern.

 Overview